methompson/tcheck/readme.md

 ### A Simple JS & TS Type Checking Library.

-Welcome to Check.
-Check is a simple type checking library that aims to make it easier to determine what kinds of variables and data you have in JavaScript and TypeScript alike.
+Welcome to TCheck.
+TCheck is a simple type checking library that aims to make it easier to determine what kinds of variables and data you have in JavaScript and TypeScript alike.

 ### Basic Examples